hydephp/action/docs/index.md

 ### `upload-artifact`

 Uploads the compiled site as an artifact.
-(In addition to the deployment method specified by `deploy`.
-Makes no change if `deploy` is already set to `artifact`.)
+(In addition to the deployment method specified by `deploy-to`.
+Makes no change if `deploy-to` is already set to `artifact`.)

 *   **Description**: Upload the compiled site as an artifact.
 *   **Required**: `false`